networktocode/schema-enforcer/README.md

 4 directories, 7 files
 ```

 In the above example, `chi-beijing-rt1` is a directory with structured data files containing some configuration for a router named `chi-beijing-rt1`.
 There are two structured data files inside of this folder, `dns.yml` and `syslog.yml`.
-Similarly, the `eng-london-rt1` directory contains definition files for a router named `eng-london-rt1`, `dns.yml` and `ntp.yml`.
+Similarly, the `eng-london-rt1` directory contains definition files for a router named `eng-london-rt1` -- `dns.yml` and `ntp.yml`.

-The file chi-beijing-rt1/dns.yml defines the DNS servers chi-beijing.rt1 should use.
-The data in this file includes a simple hash-type data structure with a key of "dns_servers" and a value of an array.
+The file `chi-beijing-rt1/dns.yml` defines the DNS servers `chi-beijing.rt1` should use.
+The data in this file includes a simple hash-type data structure with a key of `dns_servers` and a value of an array.
 Each element in this array is a hash-type object with a key of `address` and a value which is the string of an IP address.

 ```cli
 bash$ cat chi-beijing-rt1/dns.yml